seocahill/maightro-site/source/articles/about.html.markdown

 “Maytró” (this website) is conceived to be both practical and aspirational.
 At heart it’s simply an online rail journey planner exclusively branded for Mayo people.
 Its other purpose is to demonstrate concretely, how easy it would be to provide significantly more useful local rail services than those currently offered.

-The name (apologies if obvious) is a combination of Mayo and metro, Maigh Eo agus meitreo i nGaeilge.
+The name (apologies if obvious) is a combination of Mayo and metro and Maigh Eo agus meitreo i nGaeilge - "Maightreo" mar a tugann mé air.
 The original project, the inspiration for this proposal, was called "Mayolink".

 The actual service itself as mentioned [elsewhere](#history) has been going since 2007.
 “Phase 1” (let’s hopefully call it!) covers a grand total of 15 miles between Foxford and Ballina.
 There are eight trains each way, the first one leaving Ballina at 5:05 and the last one arriving back in Ballina 21:32.
 The interval between each train in either direction is about 2 hours on average.
-This makes it a more frequent service than any available in Derry, Limerick, Galway or Waterford, numbers four to seven of Ireland’s most populous cities.
+This makes it a more frequent service than any available in Limerick, Galway or Waterford, numbers three to five of Ireland’s most populous cities.
 It’s a glimpse of what the service could really be like, if it was operated in a way that sought to maximize available resources.

 It is possible today to get as far as Westport but the service is an afterthought to say the least.
 There are a handful of viable connections each way, three in the evening from Ballina (none before 3pm) and a couple before lunch from Westport and one in the evening.
-The travel time is competitive but could be much better (50-55 mins), there is the penalty of a modal change (though the connection is guaranteed) and day returns are not really doable.
+The travel time is competitive but could be much better (50-55 mins or about 65 km/h on average), there is the penalty of a modal change (though the connection is guaranteed) and day returns are not really doable.
 It’s just about better than nothing but people do use it nevertheless.
 Even for something as simple as a Mayo match in Castlebar, it’s not really usable.

-Direct trains could be implemented immediately [as the hastily convened arrangements for the visit of Joe Biden amply demonstrate](https://www.irishrail.ie/en-ie/news/President-Joe-Biden-visits-Ballina).
-If there's a will, there's a way.

-### Why I built this site.
+### Why I built this site

-Well for one thing it was Christmas and I had time on my hands but it was probably the following (excellent) tweet I spotted some time ago that first got me thinking about it again:
+It was probably the following (excellent) tweet I spotted some time ago that first got me thinking about a local Mayo rail service again:

 > Something we're discussing locally is the creation of a frequent, reliable rail service for Mayo.
 Three shuttle trains, meeting in Manulla, could provide an hourly service linking six towns (1/3 of Mayo's population).
 Don't be fooled by the name - we're serious about this. [#MART](https://twitter.com/hashtag/MART?src=hash&ref_src=twsrc%5Etfw) [pic.twitter.com/d1d7LW7rZu](https://t.co/d1d7LW7rZu)
 >
 > — 15-Minute Westport (@15minWestport) [April 2, 2021](https://twitter.com/15minWestport/status/1377996729006616580?ref_src=twsrc%5Etfw)

-Then a few months ago I attended the Ballina-Westport county final, an incredibly frustrating day and not just because of the result!
+Then a few months after I attended the Ballina-Westport county football final, an incredibly frustrating day and not just because of the result!
 I witnessed hoards of people piling into town from both ends of the track in their cars (including myself and my uncle), clogging up Castlebar as happens on every match day, with the station lying idle and adjacent to McHale park.
 [The frustration of residents regarding the current arrangements is on record](https://www.mayonews.ie/news/38427-match-day-parking-a-nightmare-for-residents
 ) but I also thought of all the lost business for Castlebar.
 How nice it would be to have a pint or two before or after the match, maybe a bite to eat, to mingle and chat with other fans on the train.
 Instead matchday is all about the car: the search for parking; the rush up; trying to beat the traffic out of town and finally the tiring drive home, sometimes in dangerous weather conditions.
 Stress and haste - not the day out it should be.

-Leaving with our tail between our legs we passed the building site of the new bypass of the original bypass of Castlebar, a motorway of all things, terminating in Westport.
-Bizarre.
+Leaving with our tail between our legs we passed the building site of the new bypass of the original bypass of Castlebar, a motorway terminating in Westport.
+I struggled to find any logical reasoning for this project.
 What will happen to the extra traffic when it reaches Westport?
-Was a public transport option considered by the N(R)TA before greenlighting?
-Perhaps this was the final motivation required to revive the Maytró idea.
+Is a motorway build (current cost 350m euro) really justified?
+Was a public transport option considered by the NTA before greenlighting?
+How will it contribute to the legally mandated reduction in private transport emmissions?

+Perhaps this was the final motivation required to build the Maytró site, that is to raise awareness of more sensible solutions to serving Mayo's transport needs leveraging existing, under-utilised infrastructure.

 ### How it works